mtford90/siesta/DOCS.md

 ## Model

 A `Model` describes a (possibly remote) resource that you would like to represent in your app.
-For example if you were writing an app that downloaded information on repositories from the Github API an (admittedly simple) model could look like the following.
+For example if you were writing an app that downloaded information on repositories from the Github API an (admittedly simple) model could look like the following:

 ```js
 {